abdullah-taqiaddin/Render-Notification/README.md

 # Render-Notification
 Sends a simple email message informing the user that his render's complete
-#NOTE that the email entered is sender / receiver

 Made this simple script because ray tracing renders usually take quite some time and would be quite helpful to be notified of its completion

 1-Go to edit --> referances --> Add-Ons --> install --> install the .py / rar file